MI-BioLab/region-learner/README.md

 # Setting the environment
 1. Clone the repository.
-2. Read the README.md file in the rtabmap directory and install rtabmap.
+2. Read the README.md file in the [rtabmap folder](https://github.com/MI-BioLab/region-learner/tree/main/rtabmap) and install rtabmap.
-3. Read the README.md file in the rtabmap_ros directory and install rtabmap_ros.
+3. Read the README.md file in the [rtabmap_ros folder](https://github.com/MI-BioLab/region-learner/tree/main/rtabmap_ros) and install rtabmap_ros.
-4. Read the README.md file in the RegionLearner directory.
+4. Read the README.md file in the [RegionLearner folder](https://github.com/MI-BioLab/region-learner/tree/main/RegionLearner).
 5. Execute the script datasets.sh to download the rosbags.

 # Run the experiments
-Once you read the README.md files as listed above, you should be able to understand the general operation of the system.
+Once you read all the README files as listed above, you should be able to understand the general operation of the system.

 1. To acquire the dataset, launch rtabmap_ros with the appropriate launch file in exploration mode using the command ```roslaunch rtabmap_ros {lauchername}.launch```.
 Then, run the bag using the command ```rosbag play --clock path/to/{bagname}.bag```.
 Here the images and the files required for training are saved.
-2. Create the dataset folder structure as explained in RegionLearner README.md and set the configurations of RegionLearner in ```RegionLearner/config/config.cfg```.
+2. Create the dataset folder structure as explained in RegionLearner README and set the configurations of RegionLearner in ```RegionLearner/config/config.cfg```.
 3. Launch the training of the deep neural network using the command ```python path/to/RegionLearner/src/train.py```.
 4. At this point, the trained neural network is ready to be used for the inference.
 Launch rtabmap_ros with the appropriate launch file in inference mode to predict the regions probabilities, enabling large scale loop closure detection.
 The commands to use are the same as 1.